 HPF and LPF for piano

 Every instrument has some frequencies that should be removed.
 These are very high and low frequencies.
-They are there but you don’t need them because the human ears can’t hear them.
+They are there but you don’t need them because human ears can’t hear them.

-To remove these excessive frequencies you need to use high pass and low pass filters.
+To remove these excessive frequencies you need to use high-pass and low-pass filters.
 Most modern EQ plugins offer dedicated options for HPF and LPF.
 It will create EQ bands that are specific to filters.

 The filter amount depends on the piano sound.
 Some piano tones might have more frequencies than others.
 So, the EQ band will be different for each piano.
 You should listen carefully to the sound and make wise decisions.